-Implementation of School Security
+Implementation of School Safety Officers

-Security Officers are present 24 hours a day, seven days a week.
-The school employs 21 security officers, with five (5) officers on duty at all times when students are on campus.
-One Security Officer is assigned to each floor of the building that occupies students (4 floors), with an additional officer assigned to the greeter station at the main entrance.
+Safety officers are present 24 hours a day, seven days a week.
+The school employs 30 safety officers, with five (5) officers on duty at all times when students are on campus.
+One Safety Officer is assigned to each floor of the building that occupies students (4-5 floors), with an additional officer assigned to the greeter station at the main entrance.
 The officer assigned to the main entrance is responsible for ensuring the visitor policy for the school is enforced.
-The security officer utilizes an electronic visitor-badge system while registering visitors in the visitor's log to ensure that no one with a prior criminal offense against a minor is admitted to the school.
-The officer at the greeter station is also responsible for monitoring the eighty-three (83) security cameras throughout Promise Academy Charter Schools.
+The officer at the greeter station is also responsible for monitoring the eighty-three (83) security cameras throughout HCZ Promise Academy Charter Schools.
 The school has fourteen (14) exterior cameras that monitor all entrances to the building and seventy-nine (79) interior cameras placed throughout the school building.
 In addition to the security monitors at the greeter station, monitors are placed in the security office.
+The security system records all videos for 20-30 days, with the ability to permanently record and store specific videos.
 The security camera system is used to both prevent disorder and/or crime, as well as investigate after an incident occurs.
 A complete list of Standard Operating Procedures is included in the Harlem Children's Zone Security Officer Manual.